 Sunrise Odyssey: Daniel has been freelancing as a videographer/photographer for the past 5 years and has quite a fair bit of experience already.
 He specializes more in videography, though.

 BT: How much time did you spend in each spot doing the time/hyperlapse, and were there any areas that were a bit more challenging than others?

 The more challenging areas would be in the cities where it’s a lot more crowded.
 People will crowd around you and your camera, trying to figure out what this funny couple jumping is all about.
-At times they will even request for a photo with us in the midst of our hyperlapse.
-Also safety reasons, as some of our shots are taken with our backs facing the camera.
+At times they will even request a photo with us in the midst of our hyperlapse.
+Also, for safety reasons, some of our shots are taken with our backs facing the camera.
 We had to keep turning back to make sure our camera was still there!

 Here’s a fun fact, if you watch our video carefully, you will be able to spot some easter eggs (people taking photos with us).

 BT: How many individual photos did you take to make the video, and how much did you use for the final product?